pankajdev0ps/QuickKart/challenges/login-function.md

 # Challenge 3: Implement Login Functionality using Azure Function App.

-In this challenge you will be implementing the Login Function in local environment,.
-After successfull deployment publish it to Azure Funtions.
+In this challenge you will be implementing the Login Function in local environment, testing it with frontend app and deploye it to Azure Funtions App.

 > **Note:** We will use VS Code to implement Azure Funtion localy.
 For that you need to install following **extension** for VS code: